mcd500/arduino-commandliners/README.md

 The one of the source files must be `main.cpp` since Arduino libraries expect to be called from c++.

-I have prepared `main.cpp` for testing Makefiles in later procedure.
-It just an example of blinking led from Arduino porject.
+I have prepared `main.cpp` for testing customized Makefiles in later procedures.
+It is just an example of blinking led from Arduino porject.
 ```sh
 $ wget https://raw.githubusercontent.com/mcd500/arduino-commandliners/master/main.cpp
 ```

 ## Configuring Makefile where the arduino is installed <a id="Makefile-arduino"></a>

-Some lines in Makefile must be changed for where the arduino is installed.
+Some lines in Makefile must match where the arduino is installed in host machine.
 This is my example.

 ```
 ARDUINO_DIR = $(HOME)/projects/arduino-1.8.13-linux64/arduino-1.8.13
 ```

-Change the portion of `1.8.13` with the Arduino version.
+Change the portion of `1.8.13` with the Arduino version installed.

 The `ARDUINO_DIR` have to be pointing the directory where following files after untar the arduino-1.8.13-linux64.tar.xz.
 ```sh